-Have you heard of the bike shed effect before?
+Have you heard of the bike shed effect?

-The bike shed effect (also known as the bike shed problem or Parkinson’s Law of Triviality) is an issue commonly known in the corporate and consulting circles.
-While it takes its roots in the corporate domain, it has its parallels in personal development too.
+The bike shed effect (also known as the Parkinson’s Law of Triviality) is an issue commonly known in corporate and consulting circles.
+While the idea originated from the corporate world, it is relevant in personal development too.

 Consider the following situations:

-- You are out shopping for a purse.
-You can’t, for the life of you, decide whether to get the color pink or light red, which have a color difference of a delta E value of 1 ( i.e. not even visible to begin with).
-You stress out over it and decide not to get either of them.
-You then spend the rest of the week thinking about the purse and the color that you want.
-You even consult your friends about it.
-And at the end of the week, you go all the way out and return back to the shop just to get that one purse when you could have gotten it back then when you were there.
+- You are out shopping for a bag.
+You can’t, for the life of you, decide whether to get the black or brown bag.
+You stress out over it and decide not to get either one.
+You then spend the rest of the week thinking about this before returning to the shop to get the item.

 - You decide to switch to veganism to improve your health and for non-cruelty reasons.
-You begin to draw a lot of attention and criticisms to your lifestyle, namely from your friends, parents, colleagues, and even your doctor — even though they know essentially nothing about the raw way of life.
+You begin to draw a lot of attention and criticism to your lifestyle, namely from friends, parents, colleagues, and even your doctor — even though they know nothing about veganism.

-In each of the 3 situations above, you see the bike shed effect kicking in.
+In each of the scenarios, you see the bike shed effect kicking in.

 Personal Development Lessons from Bike Shed Effect

 Secondly, everyone and their grandmother can give you advice on something.
 The amount of unsolicited and “free” advice you get increases exponentially when the topic is highly relevant to their lives.
-Meaning, if you want to quit your job and set up a new business, you will get staunch and forceful advice from 20 different people who are working in day jobs.
+Meaning, if you want to quit your job and set up a new business, you will get staunch and forceful advice from 20 different people working in day jobs.
 That’s because they have probably contemplated this decision before and decided not to do it out of fear of what they will “lose” from not having a day job.
-Never mind that they have never set up their own businesses before and know nothing about becoming an entrepreneur.
+Never mind that they have never set up their businesses before and know nothing about becoming an entrepreneur.

-Thirdly, situations where subjective judgment is involved tends to invite the most conflict.
-Because there are no qualifications required to give a judgment.
-Everyone has an opinion and everyone is entitled to give it.
-There is also no way to prove or disprove anything, because a judgment is a judgment — there is no right or wrong.
+Thirdly, situations where subjective judgment is involved tend to invite the most conflict.
+Because there are no qualifications required to give judgment.
+Everyone has an opinion and everyone is entitled to their opinion.
+There is also no way to prove or disprove anything because a judgment is a judgment — there is no right or wrong.

-Reflect on your life today and you will easily observe the bike shed effect at work.
+Reflect on your life today and you will easily see the bike shed effect at work.

-For example, you worry too much about a simple purchase decision (like scenario above on choosing colors).
-You spend a lengthy amount of time along the aisles of the supermarket, pondering whether to buy whole wheat bread or multi-grain bread.
-You set up a new business and a lot of people try to tell you what you should do, but none of them have direct experience setting up successful businesses before.
-You stress out whether to go to Country A or Country B for your vacation (or even between choosing Hotel A or Hotel B. You argue with your partner on whether to leave the toilet seat up or down.
-You argue with your roommates on whether to have the heater on or off.
+For example, you worry too much about a simple purchase decision (like the scenario above on choosing colors).
+You spend a lengthy amount of time along the supermarket aisles, pondering whether to buy whole wheat bread or multi-grain bread.
+You set up a new business and a lot of people try to tell you what you should do, but none of them have experience setting up a successful business.
+You stress out over whether to go to Country A or B for your vacation (or even between choosing Hotel A or B).
+You argue with your partner on whether to leave the toilet seat up or down.
+You argue with your roommates over whether to have the heater on or off.

-In all of the scenarios above, the common problem is that there is too much noise in the system.
-Too many thoughts, too many opinions, too much energy expended, all over things that don’t even matter in the first place.
-They may seem important at first, but fast forward a week, month, year – they lose their significance.
+In the scenarios above, the common problem is that there is too much noise.
+Too many thoughts, too many opinions, and too much energy expended on things that don’t even matter in the first place.
+While they may seem important initially, fast forward a week, month, year — these discussions lose their significance.

 How to Avoid the Bike Shed Effect

-Hence you want to avoid the bike shed effect in your life – if possible, even prevent it.
+Hence, you want to avoid the bike shed effect in your life, or if possible, prevent it.
 How can you do that?

-- There is no need to follow to feedback/advice from everyone.
-Everyone can give an opinion on what to do with your bike shed but the value of the opinion differs from person to person, depending on his/her knowledge and experience.
+- There is no need to follow the feedback/advice from everyone.
+Everyone can give an opinion on what to do with your bike shed but the value of the opinion differs from person to person, depending on their knowledge and experience.
 Hear them out, listen to what they have to say, but you don’t need to follow what people tell you.
-Assess the source first and conclude if it’s a source you want to listen to.
-Day 19 of Be a Better Me in 30 Days Program on Seeking Advice gets you to approach at least 2 people (relevant to your goals) for valuable advice.
+Assess the source first and decide if this is a source you want to listen to.
+Day 16’s task of Be a Better Me in 30 Days on Seek Advice From Someone gets you to approach at least 3 people (with experience in your goal) for valuable advice.

 - Go for the color you want.
 In the bike shed story, everyone spends a lot of time debating over which color to choose for the shed.
-Reflecting onto your life, are there people telling you what color you should paint your bike shed?
-It’s nice to hear their opinions, but the bike shed is yours and you are going to be the one to live with it forever.
+Reflecting on your life, are there people telling you what color you should paint your bike shed?
+It’s nice to hear their opinions, but the bike shed is yours and you are the one who will be living with it.
 What color do YOU want to paint YOUR bike shed?
 That’s something you have to ask yourself.

 - Don’t talk about something unless you are ready to hear others’ opinions about it.
 Everyone likes to comment on a bike shed scenario.
 Think about it as a can of worms that will get out of control once you open it.
-By talking about it, you are essentially issuing an open ticket for others to critique it.
-Naysayers tend to latch tightly to these opportunities to air their thoughts.
+By talking about it, you are essentially issuing an open ticket for others to give their criticism.
+Naysayers tend to latch tightly to these opportunities to air their negativity.
 So unless you are ready to listen to what others have to tell you, don’t talk about it at all.

 - Pick your battles.
-There are about a million bike shed problems you can mull yourself with, but that’s not what you want to do.
-You want to be choiceful over where you spend your time on.
-People may have agitated opinions over something, but if it’s trivial to you, then let it go — you don’t need to “win” the argument for the sake of winning.
+There are a million bike shed problems to mull over, but you want to be choiceful over what you spend your time on.
+People may have agitated opinions about something, but if it’s trivial to you, then let it go — you don’t need to “win” the argument for the sake of winning.
 Spend your energy on the things that matter.
 (See #2.)

 - Pick one and go.
 If the decision doesn’t matter in the long run, then just pick any option and go.
-For you to even have a dilemma over the options – that means that they must be pretty good to begin with, aye?
-So, it’s not going to matter much which one you pick.
+For you to feel conflicted over the choices, that usually means that the choices are likely pretty good, and it’s not going to matter much which one you pick.
 So do a quick assessment, then pick one and make the best out of it.